N4fta/Vibe-Check/README.md

 ```

 > **Note**
 > Passwords are hashed.
-If don't want to create a user then feel free to use `johnny` with password `password`.
+If you don't want to create a user, then feel free to use `johnny` with password `password`.
 Very secure, I know XD

 For the backend: